mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 Layer Cake is a graphics framework, built on top of [Svelte](https://svelte.technology) that removes the boilerplate from making responsive web graphics. it gives you common elements, like a coordinate system and scales, for you to start creating your own dataviz layers, like axes, plots and annotations.

-Give it some data and a target DOM element and Layer Cake will create a [Svelte store](https://svelte.technology/guide#state-management) that includes scales bound to your element's dimensions and the data's extents.
-Layer Cake also includes higher level methods to organize multiple SVG, HTML and Canvas layers that use these scales.
+Layer Cake is described as a framework and not a library because unlike Vega or HighCharts, it doesn't automatically create, for example, a scatter chart for you.
+It gives you the scales and the DOM element to encode chart elements from your data.
+This is because every chart ends up being custom in one way or another.
+Other libraries handle this usually by creating a complex JSON specification but learning that is a big investment and often mentally taxing.

+The idea behind a Layer Cake chart is you can start from a basic scatter, line or bar chart template but because those chart layers live in your project, you can customize them however you want.

 By breaking a part a graphic into layers, you can more easily reuse components from project to project.
-It also lets you easily move between web languages (SVG, Canvas, HTML, WebGL) by giving you a common coordinate system.
-You may be using Canvas for a scatterplot, SVG for axes and HTML for annotations but they all read from a common store and appear seamless to the viewer.
-You can choose the best technology for that part of the graphic without worrying about how it will interact with other elements.
+It also lets you easily move between web languages (SVG, Canvas, HTML, WebGl) by giving you a common coordinate system they can all use.
+That way, you can choose the best format for each element without worrying superimposing different elements on top of one another.

-> Layer Cake uses D3 scales.
-See more in the [xScale](/guide#xscale), [yScale](/guide#yscale) and [rScale](/guide#rscale) sections of the [Store API](/guide#store-api).

 Layer Cake is more about having a system to organize your own custom components than it is a high-level charting library.
 It doesn't have any built-in concepts or strong opinions about how your data should be structured.

-> See the [`flatData`](/guide#flatdata) option in the [Store API](/guide#store-api) section and the [`flatten`](/guide#flatten) helper function for more info about data structure.
+> Layer Cake uses D3 scales.
+See more in the [xScale](/guide#xscale), [yScale](/guide#yscale) and [rScale](/guide#rscale) sections of the [Component API](/guide#component-api).

 ### Getting started